bitwes/Gut/documentation/docs/Quick-Start.md

 ![GUT Panel Location](_static/images/gut_panel_where.png)

-* Configure the directories where your tests are in the GUT Panel settings (you may need to scroll down).
+* Configure the directories where your tests are in the GUT Panel settings (you may need to scroll down to see this section).
+If you created the example test above, this would be in `res://test`.
+A good strategy with GUT is to separate unit and integration tests into separate directory structures (such as `res://test/unit` and `res://test/integration`).

 ![GUT Panel Test Directories](_static/images/gut_panel_test_directories.png)

 * Click "Run All" to run all your tests.
-* Open a test script and click the button with your test script's name (test_test.gd in image below) to run only that test script.
+* Open a test script and click the button with your test script's name (`test_test.gd` in image below) to run only that test script.
-* Open a test script, put the cursor inside a test function, click the button with your test function's name (test_fails_when_nymber_not_equal in the image below) to run just that one test.
+* Open a test script, put the cursor inside a test function, click the button with your test function's name (`test_fails_when_nymber_not_equal` in the image below) to run just that one test.
 ![Gut Panel](_static/images/gut_panel.png)

 Mouse-over labels and buttons in the GUT panel for more information.
 You can even set keyboard shortcuts for all of the GUT panel actions.